maximelamure/rest.li/docs/step_by_step.md

 ---
 layout: get_started
-title: Step by step tutorial
+title: Quickstart - A Tutorial Introduction to Rest.li
 permalink: /start/step_by_step
+excerpt: Quickstart - A step by step tutorial introduction to Rest.li.
+Create a Rest.li Server and Client.
 index: 1
 ---

-# Tutorial to Create a Server and Client
+# Tutorial to Create a Rest.li Server and Client

 ## Contents